yangwengithub/kotlin-web-site-cn/pages/docs/reference/collections-overview.md

 type: doc
 layout: reference
 category: "Collections"
-title: "Collections Overview"
+title: "集合概述"
 ---

-# Kotlin Collections Overview
+# Kotlin 集合概述

 The Kotlin Standard Library provides a comprehensive set of tools for managing _collections_ – groups of a variable number of items (possibly zero) that share significance to the problem being solved and are operated upon commonly.